 3. Proofreading and Editing

-Not a writer but have an eye for catching spelling mistakes?
+Do you have an eye for detail and a keen understanding of grammar?
 Proofreading and editing are other in-demand career options for those working from a Winnebago with an RV antenna booster.
 With the onset of self-published e-books, you might find yourself editing the next Stephen King.

 If you enjoy typing and happen to be detail oriented, you could become a transcriptionist.
 A lot of this work involves watching video and turning it into written documentation for businesses.